-As a plant-based nutritionist, I get asked all the time about vegan detoxing (and my 21-Day Vegan Detox), so I thought I’d answer the most frequently asked questions I get in case you’re wondering the same things.
+As a plant-based nutritionist, I get asked all the time about doing a vegan detox, so I thought I’d answer the most frequently asked questions I get in case you’re wondering the same things.

 In this post I’ll be talking about:

 - If you can really detox your body

 - Common mistakes in detoxing

 - Why you’d want to do a vegan detox

 - What to look for in a good detox

 - How to do a vegan detox